 Every year, an India International Trade Fair is held at New Delhi's 'Pragati Maidan,' which is also called the 'trade fair ground.’

 It‘s perhaps the largest trade fair held in this part of the world, and many countries besides India also participate.
-In 2014 alone 25 other countries displayed products.
+In 2014 alone, 25 other countries displayed products.
 They ranged from African countries like Ghana and Angola to Asian countries like Afghanistan and Indonesia as well as Canada and Australia.

-The purpose of IITF and what to know:
+Purpose of IITF and What to Know

 - The whole purpose is to showcase the magnificent work of art and craft in one place and exchange and increase business in the process.

-- When attending you have the opportunity to see the skilled artisans 'live' at work, which is oftentimes not possible because most of them reside in remote villages or foreign countries.
+- When attending, you have the opportunity to see the skilled artisans 'live' at work, which is oftentimes not possible because most of them reside in remote villages or foreign countries.
 Whoever visits the trade fair has the opportunity to experience a lifetime of cultural exposure in one venue.

 - One can see artisans weaving fabrics of silk to make into beautiful dress materials or sarees.
 There are potters creating beautiful pots out of clay, bangles being made with glass, and so on.